joegeorge022/Python-30-Day-Project/Day-17/readme.md

 ---

 # YOU DONT HAVE TO DO THE 4TH EXERCISE.
-# BUT IT IS NECESSARY TO UNDERSTAND IT.
+BUT IT IS NECESSARY THAT YOU UNDERSTAND IT.
 ##  4. Comparing Iterative and Recursive Solutions
 Solve the same problem (e.g., factorial) using iteration and recursion, then compare their outputs.